-- (1) The playing of a sound broadcast inside a vehicle primarily for the purpose of affording the driver of the vehicle access to public information (including but not limited to news reports, weather forecasts and information relating to road traffic) does not infringe any of the rights conferred by this Part. - (2) Expressions used in this section have the same meaning as in section 81A.
+(1) The playing of a sound broadcast inside a vehicle primarily for the purpose of affording the driver of the vehicle access to public information (including but not limited to news reports,

+- weather forecasts and information relating to road traffic) does not infringe any of the rights conferred by this Part. - (2) Expressions used in this section have the same meaning as in section 81A.

-Section: 259 Reception and re-transmission of broadcast in cable 48 of 2000 07/07/2000 programme service
+259. Reception and re-transmission of broadcast in cable programme service

-- (1) The rights conferred by this Part are not infringed by the inclusion of a performance or fixation in a television broadcast or a sound broadcast that is, by reception and immediate re-transmission without any alteration, included in a service provided by- - (a) a communal aerial broadcast distribution system within the scope of section 8(4)(e) of the Telecommunications Ordinance (Cap 106); - (b) an interconnection between a communal aerial broadcast distribution system within the scope of section 8(4)(e) of the Telecommunications Ordinance (Cap 106) and a subscription television network licensed, or deemed to be licensed, under the Telecommunication Ordinance (Cap 106), where the retransmission is for the reception of the users of the communal aerial broadcast distribution system; or (Amended 48 of 2000 s.
-44) - (c) a system licensed under a broadcast relay station licence issued under the Telecommunications Regulations (Cap 106 sub. leg.
-A).
+- (1) The rights conferred by this Part are not infringed by the inclusion of a performance or fixation in a television broadcast or a sound broadcast that is, by reception and immediate re-transmission without any alteration, included in a service provided by- - (a) a communal aerial broadcast distribution system within the scope of section 8(4)(e) of the Telecommunications Ordinance (Cap.
+106); - (b) an interconnection between a communal aerial broadcast distribution system within the scope of section 8(4)(e) of the Telecommunications Ordinance (Cap.
+106) and a subscription television network licensed, or deemed to be licensed, under the Telecommunications Ordinance (Cap.
+106), where the re-transmission is for the reception of the users of the communal aerial broadcast distribution system; or (Amended 48 of 2000 s.
+44) - (c) a system licensed under a broadcast relay station licence issued under the Telecommunications Ordinance (Cap.
+106).
 (Amended 36 of 2000 s.
-28) - (2) The rights conferred by this Part are not infringed by the inclusion of a performance or fixation in a television broadcast or sound broadcast that is not encrypted and that is, by reception and immediate re-transmission without any alteration, included in a service provided- - (a) by a system licensed under a satellite master antenna television licence issued under the Telecommunications Regulations (Cap 106 sub. leg.
-A); or - (b) by an interconnection between a system licensed under a satellite master antenna television licence issued under the Telecommunications Regulations (Cap 106 sub. leg.
-A) and a subscription television network licensed, or deemed to be licensed, under the Telecommunication Ordinance (Cap 106) and where the re-transmission is for the reception of the users of the satellite master antenna television system, (Amended 48 of 2000 s.
-44)
+28; 17 of 2011 s.
+28) - (2) The rights conferred by this Part are not infringed by the inclusion of a performance or fixation in a television broadcast or sound broadcast that is not encrypted and that is, by reception and immediate re-transmission without any alteration, included in a service provided-

+- (a) by a system licensed under a satellite master antenna television licence issued under the Telecommunications Ordinance (Cap.
+106); or (Amended 17 of 2011 s.
+28) - (b) by an interconnection between a system licensed under a satellite master antenna television licence issued under the Telecommunications Ordinance (Cap.
+106) and a subscription television network licensed, or deemed to be licensed, under the Telecommunications Ordinance (Cap.
+106) and where the re-transmission is for the reception of the users of the satellite master antenna television system, (Amended 48 of 2000 s.
+44; 17 of 2011 s.
+28)